 - Non-terminating recurring decimal expansion

 A number has a terminating decimal expansion if the digits after the decimal point terminate or are finite.
 The fraction 5/10 has the decimal expansion of 0.5, which is a terminating decimal expansion because digits after the decimal point end after one digit.
 A rational number has either a terminating decimal expansion or a non-terminating recurring decimal expansion.
 For example, 23.5 is a terminating decimal number because it has 1 digit after the decimal point.

 How to Recognize a Terminating Decimal?

 Here are a few points that will help you to recognize a terminating decimal number.

 - A number that is not rational is never a terminating decimal number.

 - If you can express the denominator of a simplified rational number in the form 2p5q or 2p or 5q, where p, q ∈ N, then the number has a terminating decimal expansion.

 - A terminating decimal number always has a finite number of digits after the decimal point.

-In order to differentiate whether a given decimal is terminating or non terminating decimal, it is necessary to understand their basic differences like:
+To differentiate whether a given decimal is terminating or non-terminating decimal, it is necessary to understand their basic differences like:

 - It is easy to represent a terminating decimal in the form of p/q but it is difficult to express a non-terminating decimal (non-repeating) in p/q form, where q is not equal to 0.